Jouddeken/minesweeper/README.md

 The core business logic of the minesweeper game can be found in a domain logic folder.
-This is where the type definitions of the business logic are defined as well, they are used in the components, hooks and utility functions again, but they live in a dedicated and centralised area.
+This is where the type definitions of the business logic are defined as well, they are used in the components, hooks and utility functions again, but they live in a dedicated and centralized area.

 The UI of this project is quite straight forward and really basic, for that reason I also did not opt for a whole framework to solve the styling issues here, simple CSS modules are more than enough